TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 ## (B) S3 Durability and Availabilty

 ### 1) Durability - Your data endures
-* The high durability rates delivered by most S3 are largely because they automatically replicate your data across at least three availability zones, with S3 standards having a durability % of 99.999999999%
+* The high durability rates delivered by most S3 are largely because they automatically replicate your data across at least three availability zones
+* ALL S3 having a durability % of 99.999999999% (ELEVEN 9s) cept RRS
+* S3 Infrequent Access (S3 IA) - data that is accessed less frequently, but rapid access when needed.
+Lesser cost
-* Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA), stores data in only a single availability zone, but durability of 99.999999999%
+* S3 One Zone-Infrequent Access (S3 One Zone-IA), stores data in only a single availability zone
+* S3 Intelligent Tiering - moves it around the other tiers based on what its learnt about your access with ML
 * Reduced Redundancy Storage (RRS) is rated at only 99.99% durability (because it’s replicated across fewer servers than other classes).
 * S3 Standard == S3 One Zone > RRS

 ### 2) Availability - Can you connect?
-S3 Standard (99.99) == Reduced Redundancy > S3 Standard IA (99.9) > S3 One Zone (99.5) % in a year
+*S3 Standard (99.99)* == Reduced Redundancy > S3 Standard IA (99.9) > S3 One Zone (99.5) % in a year

 ### 3) Eventually Consistent Data
-* Because there isn’t the risk of corruption, S3 provides read-after-write consistency for the creation (PUT) of new objects.
+* Because there isn’t the risk of corruption, S3 provides read-after-write consistency for the creation (PUT) of new objects (able to read immediately)
+* Overwriting is eventual consistency, you may get version 1 if you try within a second.

 ## (C) S3 Object Lifestyle
 ### 1) Versioning